kebasyaty/green-panel/README.md

 ![ Document form](https://github.com/kebasyaty/mango-panel/raw/main/images/4.png " Document form")

 ## Example of using a dynamic widget
+#### Dynamic Widgets - This is a simplified alternative to `ForeignKey` and ` ManyToMan`.
+Dynamic widgets are used to create document-style categories.
 ![Example of using a dynamic widget](https://github.com/kebasyaty/mango-panel/raw/main/images/6.png "Example of using a dynamic widget")

 ## Image upload field